akraturi/RiskService/README.md

 If you encounter any issues, ensure that:

 - Go is properly installed and configured.
+- If `go mod tidy` fails, consider building via docker and running the service in case you are working with a different version of go and do not want to modify your local env
 - Port 8080 is available
 - All dependencies are installed using `go mod tidy`.